The Story (continued)

 During tea, Fran is introduced to international financier and distinguished art collector Arnold Iselin (Paul Lukas), who compliments her as "charming."
 At 4 pm, Sam is predictably stood up by Fran at the Cafe de la Paix, a sidewalk cafe for commoners.
 Meanwhile, she is being courted in fancier more refined surroundings by the predatory Iselin: "What can I do to find myself a part of your Paris?"
 She invites him for dinner the following evening.

 Fran celebrates her birthday with guests including Mrs. Cortright, Iselin, and young Austrian Baron Kurt Von Obersdorf (Gregory Gaye).
 Unimaginative and dull Sam had opted for a formal dinner rather than a nightclub experience.
-As Renée leaves for the evening, Edith and Fran have a telling conversation about her age:
+As Renée leaves for the evening, Edith and Fran have a telling conversation about her age - something that Fran continually lies about:

 Edith: I hadn't realized it was your birthday.